AlexBulankou/gcp-declarative-samples/README.md

 This example shows how you can deploy Wordpress to your Kubernetes cluster, backed by Google CloudSQL database.
 Once Kubernetes Config Connector is enabled, the whole installation takes a single kubectl command to run.

 One limitation of Config Connector today is that sql_user resource is referencing credentials in clear text.
-Once secretRef's are supported, it will be possible to reference database credentials from Kubernetes secret resource.
+Once secretRef's are supported for sensitive fields, it will be possible to reference database credentials from Kubernetes secrets.

 1. Replace with your project name.